Mall landlord Simon Property reports 8.4% fall in revenue

-Simon Property Group Inc (SPG.N) reported an 8.4% drop in quarterly revenue on Monday, as the largest U.S. mall owner collected less rent from tenants who are still dealing with the effects of the COVID-19 pandemic.
+(Reuters) -Simon Property Group Inc reported an 8.4% drop in quarterly revenue on Monday, as the largest U.S. mall owner collected less rent from tenants who are still dealing with the effects of the COVID-19 pandemic.

 Some of Simon’s biggest national tenants have been negotiating lower rents in the months since the pandemic began, arguing that the health crisis had caused their revenues to dry up.